mtlynch/mtlynch.io/_pages/hiring-content-writers/1-finding-writers.md

 | Large state school | 17           | 3           | TBD             |
 | Small liberal arts school | 8     | 1           | TBD             |

 The quality of candidates is on par with what I've found on Upwork, but the rates are much lower.
 On Upwork, writers typically charge between $30-75/hr.
-In my area, typical wages for student jobs are $11-15/hr for things like babysitting or secretarial work.
-I listed the writing position for Is It Keto at $13/hr, and it's especially appealing to students because it's work they can do from anywhere and set their own hours.
+In my area, typical wages for student jobs are $11-$15/hr for things like babysitting or secretarial work.
+I listed the writing position for Is It Keto at $13/hr.
+It's especially appealing to students because it's work they can do from anywhere and set their own hours.

 The best candidates had experience writing for college publications.
 In the future, I may try reviewing college newspapers and reach out to student journalists whose writing I like.

 ## Personal referrals

-The nice thing about writers is that their work is highly visible, so people tend to be aware of the writers in their social and professional networks.
-The downside is that freelance writing relationships don't often last, so you might generate bad blood if you abruptly fire someone's friend, or worse, your own friend.

-I found two writers through personal referrals, but they were among the top in terms of quality.
+I found two writers through personal referrals, and they were among the top in terms of quality.
 They made the fewest grammatical errors and produced writing that was lively and interesting.
 They were also among my most expensive hires at $50/hr and $60/hr.

 Oddly, they were also the writers that created the most logistical problems.
 With both of them, there were a high number of miscommunications and missed deadlines.
 They also seemed to have a more rigid style than other writers.
 They wrote content that mostly adhered to my style guide, but any mistakes they made, they kept repeating.
 Upwork writers were better at fixing bad habits after I pointed them out.